 Lately I’ve been a bit frustrated, mostly with myself.

-The test took me an hour, and it was very tough to answer honestly.
+It took me an hour, and it was very tough to answer honestly.
 To each cryptic yet generalized question, there are four answers.
 And from them, you determine the “most” and “least” likely options you would take if you were free to be yourself.

 The goal is not to determine your social style, intelligence level or personality, but to measure the instinctive ways you take action when you strive.
+The aim is to help you understand how you operate when you’re at your best — when you’re in your groove.
+And it exactly what I needed to hear to help me chill the f out.

-I’m not a mess, I’m adaptable.
-And I welcome interruptions.
-Hell, I can multi-task!
-I should continue to wing things at the last minute, and I shouldn’t second guess that or succumb to anyone else’s way of doing things.
-I can go from chaos to highly organized and sequential.
+As per my results, I can go from chaos to highly organized and sequential.
 I simplify and take shortcuts and abbreviate — not because I’m lazy, but out of my natural inclination to clarify and get to the root of something.
-Details bog me down and I’m at my best when I’m working on a million things at once and facing risk when I don’t know what the outcome will be.
-I have tons of quick start and an adaptive follow through.
-And I shouldn’t justify or explain my ideas in advance, I should continue to just go for it and experiment and tinker and ad lib.
+Details bog me down and I’m my best when I’m working on a million things at once and facing risk, even when I don’t know what the outcome will be.
+I have tons of quick-start and an adaptive follow-through.
+And I shouldn’t justify or explain my ideas in advance, I should continue to just go for it, experiment, tinker and ad lib.